KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 * **The Centropic Articulation (Synthesis):**
     In its centropic expression, the Trickster appears through figures whose essence is lawfully oriented toward coherence.
-    These figures disrupt brittle, stagnant, or hypocritical structures as **Harmonic Agents**, deconstructing rigidity so that more authentic coherence may emerge.
+    These figures operate as **Harmonic Agents**, disrupting brittle, stagnant, or hypocritical structures so that more authentic coherence may emerge.
     They function as catalysts of **Novel Emergence**.

 * **The Entropic Articulation (Fragmentation and Recursion):**